clmntgbr/energy_front/README.md

-# Gas FrontEnd Project
+# Energy FrontEnd Project

-this is the frontend part of the Gas Project, who collect all price from gas stations in France
+this is the frontend part of the Energy Project, who collect all price from energy stations in France

 ## Getting Started

 1. Clone https://github.com/clmntgbr/setup and run `make build start` for the setup project
-2. Clone https://github.com/clmntgbr/gas_back and follow instructions there
+2. Clone https://github.com/clmntgbr/energy_back and follow instructions there
 3. Clone this repo
 4. Run `cp .env.dist .env` and change some variable (GoogleApiKey)
 5. Run `make build start` to start docker